 My discussion with John can be viewed at: http://youtu.be/uVwHpMq1604

 Please note the video is about a half hour in length and we plan on producing more in the near future.
 Also note that in the near future we will have other videos where we will interview various trading leaders.

-As I write this the crude markets are trading lower and the US Dollar is declining.
-This is not normal.
+As I write this the crude markets are trading lower and the US Dollar is advancing.
+This is normal.
 Think of it this way.
 If the stock market is trading lower, it's safe to assume that the crude market will follow suit and vice versa.
 Crude trades with the expectation that business activity is expanding.
 The barometer of which is the equities or stock market.
 If you view both the crude and index futures side by side you will notice this.
-Yesterday October crude dropped to a low of 107.72 a barrel and held.
+On Friday September crude dropped to a low of 106.56 a barrel and held.
 We'll have to monitor and see if crude either goes lower or holds at the present level.
-It would appear at the present time that crude has support at $107.20 a barrel and resistance at 109.01.
+It would appear at the present time that crude has support at $104 a barrel and resistance at 108.
 This could change.
 All we need do is look at what happened last fall when crude was trading over $100.00 a barrel.
 We'll have to monitor and see.
 Remember that crude is the only commodity that is reflected immediately at the gas pump.

 - Budget Battle - ongoing.

-- Debt Ceiling in the September time frame.
+- Debt Ceiling in the late August/September time frame.

 - Asian Contagion - happening now